 **In this study, a grade-level version of the program was supplemented with teacher training and support as well as additional interventions for students with conduct problems.

 ***during a 4-year implementation period, compared to matched-comparison children, supplemented with teacher training and support.

-In a randomized controlled trial, urban low-income kindergarten students participating in the PATHS® Program showed significant improvements in both social competence and behavioral problems.
-Specifically, teachers reported that among PATHS® students there was:
+In a randomized controlled trial, urban low-income kindergarten students participating in the PATHS® program showed significant improvements in both social competence and behavioral problems.
+Specifically, teachers reported that among PATHS® program students, there was:

 an 18% reduction in aggressive behavior.